Sabicool/Medicine/01 Disciplines/Clinical/Topics/Fluid Responsiveness.md

 ![[Pasted image 20260502230540.png]]
 - Fluid responsiveness is 10-15% increase in cardiac output in response to a fluid challenge or pre-load augmentation manoeuvre
-- Fluid tolerance is the absence of harm (e.g. pulmonary oedema) when fluid is administered
 - Not the same as needing fluid:
 	- **Is the patient fluid responsive?** (Will CO rise with fluid?)
 	- **Does the patient need fluid?** (Is tissue perfusion inadequate and likely to improve with more preload?)
 - Clinical parameters (e.g. hourly urine output and MAP) tend to lag and do not reliably predict fluid responsiveness
+# Fluid Tolerance
+ - Fluid tolerance is the absence of harm (e.g. pulmonary oedema) when fluid is administered
+## Pulmonary A vs B Line Pattern
+- Sonographic lung changes precede other signs of volume overload
+- An A-line predominant lung US pattern suggests fluid tolerance (see [[Lung POCUS]])
 # Measures
 - There exists dynamic and static measures
 	- Dynamic measures rely on the respiratory cycle and how it effects changes with cardiac preload buy generally require mechanical ventilation